dholab/nvd/README.md

 Rather than bundling all three together, we've made each available individually so that users can choose which subworkflows they'd like to run.
-If they'd like to run the STAT+BLAST subworkflow, named nvd after the original, smaller pipeline NVD2 is based on, users will need to download databases 1 and 2 above.
+If they'd like to run the STAT+BLAST subworkflow, named nvd after NVD2's predecessor, users will need to download databases 1 and 2 above.
 To run GOTTCHA2, they will need the third.

 All three are publicly available via `wget` or `curl` from the O'Connor Laboratory's LabKey server, like so: